 Why do we keep trying to run that race?
 We don’t have to worry about sin, we have to trust in the win, and it’s so easy if we keep going in the direction of Him.
-It doesn’t matter if we run or crawl, if we look good doing it, or if the right people are around us.
-It doesn’t matter who sees us, or who doesn’t, because none of us deserves it, and none of us is worthy.
-He loves us anyway; He is waiting there at the end of our race to give us the best ending ever.
+It doesn’t matter if we run or crawl, look good doing it, or the right people around us.
+It doesn’t matter who sees us or doesn’t because none of us deserves it or is worthy.
+He loves us anyway; He is waiting at the end of our race to give us the best ending.

-Everything starts with a belief, believing and trusting in all things are possible through His strength and not our own.
+Everything starts with a belief; believing and trusting in all things are possible through His strength, not our own.
 In the flesh, we give up so quickly, peeling away that trust that all will end as it should.
-It’s honestly just a matter of when we decide to give in rather than waiting for the race to come to an end in His timing.
+It’s honestly just a matter of when we decide to give in rather than waiting for the race to finish in His timing.

-He will, however, be ready to enter you in a sprint on occasion, putting you to the test.
+He will be ready to enter you in a sprint on occasion, putting you to the test.
 He may carry you through if you let Him.
 He will hold you when you’re slipping, and if you trust Him, it will be a fantastic journey.
-If on the other hand, we deny Him readily, He will get our attention and gently lead us back on track.
+If, on the other hand, we deny Him readily, He will get our attention and gently lead us back on track.

-It’s really up to us, though, as to whether we pay attention because that whole free will thing comes into play.
-He will be clear, but the choice is ours, as in all races you have to, at least, be on track and ready to run before it can start.
+It’s really up to us whether we pay attention because that whole free will thing comes into play.
+He will be clear, but the choice is ours, as in all races, you have to, at least, be on track and ready to run before it can start.

 The Only Win